lincaolab/acs6121/docs/wsl-ros/backup-restore.md

 # Backing-Up (and Restoring) your Data

+!!! warning

+    This page is out of date, you can find more up-to-date information here:
+    <a href="https://tom-howard.github.io/ros/software/on-campus/getting-started/#backing-up-and-restoring-your-data" target="_blank">tom-howard.github.io/ros/software/on-campus/getting-started</a>

 Once again, every time you do any work in the WSL-ROS Environment it's *really important* that you run a backup script before you close it down and log out of the University Machine that you are working on.
 To do so is very easy, simply run the command below from any WSL-ROS Terminal Instance:

 ```bash